nazra-inari/Business_Intelligence_Instacart_Customer_Purchase_Prediction/README.md

 This is a work in progress.
 To see my current work, please navigate to:

 ## [Exploratory Data Analysis](https://github.com/nazra-inari/Business_Intelligence_Instacart_Customer_Purchase_Prediction/blob/master/Exploratory%20Data%20Analysis.ipynb)
-* Establishes a data dictionary and the entity relationship diagram to gain a firm understanding of the data 3 million data points.
+* Establishes a data dictionary and the entity relationship diagram to gain a firm understanding of the 30 million data points.
 * Analyze the information in all seven tables of the schema and drive data insights via data visualizations
 * Gain an understanding of the important features embedded in the data
 ## [Data and Feature Engineering](https://github.com/nazra-inari/Business_Intelligence_Instacart_Customer_Purchase_Prediction/blob/master/Data%20and%20Feature%20Engineering.ipynb)